How to Add Digital Signatures to Files in Java Using Barcodes and QR Codes

 4. Supply Chain Tracking

-Scenario: Tracking file packages through multiple systems and organizations.
+Scenario: Tracking file packages through multiple organisations.

 String trackingUrl = "https://verify.yourcompany.com/track/" + uniqueId;